michaeldodman/speciality-insurance-pricing-algorithm/README.md

 ### Create an instance of the Drone class
     drone_instance = Drone(Serial Number, Value, Weight, Has Detachable Camera?, TPL Limit, TPL Excess)

-Drone instances of the drones detailed in the file ```Initial File - hx Interview Model.xlsm``` have already been created in the script.
+Drone instances of the drones detailed in the file ```Initial Model.xlsm``` have already been created in the script.

 ### Create an instance of the Camera class
     camera_instance = DetachableCamera(Drones, Serial Number, Value)

-Detachable camera instances of the detachable cameras detailed in the file ```Initial File - hx Interview Model.xlsm``` have already been created in the script.
+Detachable camera instances of the detachable cameras detailed in the file ```Initial Model.xlsm``` have already been created in the script.

 ### Extension 1 - Input Fleet of Drones